agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 am not sure 60 hour work days are really very bad.
 I think I can manage it for a few years atleast.
 Also this is not as bad as in other sectors like Finance.
-Even if things go wrong, if we try to sweat a few years we can cash in on the exit opportunities as possible.
+Even if things go wrong, if we try to sweat a few years we can cash in on the exit opportunities.
 Support conditions are a bit weaker than in DS or DE.
-I will keep it at a 7 as compared to 8 from DS.
+I will keep it at a 7/10 as compared to 8/10 from DS.

 **Exit opportunities**

 If MC turns out to be not for you after a few years, then MC seems to have decent exit opportunities.
-People move on to do various things, not exactly like a demotion.
+People move on to do various things:

 - Move to industry that you worked as a consultant

 >You can generally advance more quickly in industry by starting in
 >consulting then entering industry several years later.

-- policy/civil service but not sure how age plays a factor.
+- Get into policy/civil service but not sure how age plays a factor here
-- VC / PE, If I can't handle MC and go to PE, then why will I choose PE, which seems to be even more demanding, depending on where you join.
+- Venture capital/ private equity
+- Entrepreneurship
+- Occupy 'chief of staff' position in a large company
+- Join the strategy team for companies like Google
+- Work in a company you consulted for

+Lot of opportunity for growth and Earning.

 **Personal fit**

 - Earning to give

-  - Chances of clearing getting >730 in GMAT (70%)
+  - Chances of getting >730 in GMAT (70%)
   - Chances of clearing the scholarship criteria for RSM after getting 730 (60%).

 	I am not sure I have reasonable achievements for this and a serious lack of time to develop big achievements.
-But with a nice story on the CV and a good Recommendation maybe it is still possible.
+But with a nice story on the CV and a good recommendation maybe it is still possible.

-  - MC jobs are highly competitive and 80k-hours-guide suggest to attach a 50% probability with it with getting a job once you graduate.
+  - MC jobs are highly competitive and 80k-hours-guide suggests to attach a 50% probability with getting a job at the top firms once you graduate.

   - Chances of staying within MC >5 years (60%)
   - Chances that I will deal with 60 hrs of work (85%)